marcusasplund/hyperapp-todo-simple/readme.md

 ## Credits

-The rollup and fly config is based on https://github.com/tzellman/hyperapp-boilerplate
+The rollup and taskr config is based on https://github.com/tzellman/hyperapp-boilerplate